Logarithmic speed-up of relaxation in A-B annihilation with exclusion

 \section{Abstract}

-We explore the effect of initial conditions on the decay of the reaction $A+B \rightarrow \phi$ in one dimension, with exclusion interaction between particles.
-It is well-known that the late-time density of surviving particles goes as $t^{-1/4}$ with random initial conditions, and as $t^{-1/2}$ with alternating initial conditions (ABABAB...).
-However, recent simulations (Lee, 2014 \cite{leeclg14}) a nontrivial exponent for periodic i.c.s with longer periods.
-By means of extensive first-passage Monte Carlo simulations, and a mapping to a q-state coarsening model which can be solved in the Independent Interval Approximation (IIA), we show that the late-time decay of the density of surviving particles goes as $t^{-1/2}(\log{(t)})^{-1}$ starting from initial conditions made of even-length blocks (AABBAABB...), but as $t^{-1/2}$ for odd-length blocks (AAABBBAAABBB...).
-We relate this to what has been called kinetic symmetry breaking in case of the Glauber Ising model.
-We also explain the slowly varying decay exponents, seen in previous studies, for i.c.s which made of random mixtures of odd- and even-length blocks.
+We show that the decay of the density of active particles in the reaction $A+B \rightarrow 0$ in one dimension, with exclusion interaction, results in logarithmic corrections to the expected power law decay, when the starting initial condition (i.c.) is periodic.
+It is well-known that the late-time density of surviving particles goes as $t^{-1/4}$ with random initial conditions, and as $t^{-1/2}$ with alternating initial conditions ($ABABAB$...).
+We show that the decay for periodic i.c.s made of longer blocks ($A^{n}B^{n}A^{n}B^{n}$...) do not show a pure power-law decay when $n$ is even.
+By means of first-passage Monte Carlo simulations, and a mapping to a q-state coarsening model which can be solved in the Independent Interval Approximation (IIA), we show that the late-time decay of the density of surviving particles goes as $t^{-1/2}(\log{(t)})^{-1}$ for $n$ even, but as $t^{-1/2}$ when $n$ is odd.
+We relate this kinetic symmetry breaking in the Glauber Ising model.
+We also see a very slow crossover from a $t^{-1/2}(\log{(t)})^{-1}$ regime to eventual $t^{-1/2}$ behaviour for i.c.s made of mixtures of odd- and even-length blocks.